There are nine basic types of Track Shoes:

 Cushion: This category places a premium on cushioning and has few stability features.
 These shoes are designed for neutral and underpronation runners who desire a very soft ride.

 Lightweight: For those runners who want a different trainer for faster runs or workouts.
-A few offer medial posts such as the Reebok Areeba or Nike Air Zela, but these really are not to be confused with stability shoes.
 These are shoe designed for fast training.
 Wear and support are secondary considerations.

 Racing Flats: Designed with one thing in mind, speed.
 Don't expect long life or support from these models.
 Minimal design features make these shoes light weight.